cucapra/dahlia-evaluation/README.md

 ### `batch.py`

 This script creates zip files for each benchmark path provided and uploads them to buildbot and prints out the resulting job ids to STDOUT.
+Each argument to the script should be the path to a specific benchmark version in this repository, for example- `baseline/machsuite-gemm-ncubed`.

 Usage:

-    ./batch.py <path-to-bench1> <path-to-bench2> ...
+    ./batch.py <path-to-benchmark-version 1> <path-to-benchmark-version 2> ...

 ### `extract.py`